livingcomputermuseum/ContrAlto/Contralto/readme.txt

   http://bitsavers.org/pdf/xerox/alto/AltoHWRef.part2.pdf

-- "A Field Guide to Alto-Land" is a casual perspective on Alto use (and the culture that grew around it) at Xerox. http://xeroxalto.computerhistory.org/_cd8_/altodocs/.fieldguide.press!2.pdf
+- "A Field Guide to Alto-Land" is a casual perspective on Alto use (and the culture that grew around it) at Xerox PARC. http://xeroxalto.computerhistory.org/_cd8_/altodocs/.fieldguide.press!2.pdf

 4.0 Configuration